 UCB maintains an investment and mortgage-backed securities portfolio ("Investment Securities Portfolio") to provide both liquidity and to enhance the income of the organization.
 The Investment Securities Portfolio is comprised of two segments: Available for Sale ("AFS") and Held to Maturity ("HTM").
 UCB's AFS Investment Securities Portfolio is recorded at fair value, with unrealized changes in the fair value of the securities reflected as accumulated other comprehensive income (loss).
-At the end of each month, UCB adjusts the carrying value of its AFS Investment Securities Portfolio to reflect the current fair value of each security.
-The HTM Investment Securities Portfolio is carried at amortized cost.
+At the end of each month, UCB adjusts the carrying value of its AFS Investment Securities Portfolio is carried at amortized cost.
 At the time a security is purchased, UCB classifies the security as either AFS or HTM.
 The securities are classified as HTM if UCB has the positive intent and ability to hold such securities to maturity.